claco/claco.network/roles/move_root/README.md

 Role Name
 =========

-Expand the Root File System on a fresh Raspbian Pi Jessie image after first boot.
+Move the Root File System on a fresh Raspbian Pi Jessie image to another device, like USB flash drive.

 Requirements
 ------------